TongtongFANG/GIW/README.md

 # Generalized Importance Weighting (GIW)
-Code for the NeurIPS'23 spotlight paper "Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems".
+Code for the paper "Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems".
+This paper was selected for spotlight presentation at NeurIPS'23.

 ## Requirements
 The code was developed and tested based on the following environment.